sst/guide/_chapters/configure-dynamodb-in-cdk.md

 You'll notice the table name and ARN in the output and exported values.

-Note that, we are created a completely new DynamoDB table here.
+Note that, we created a completely new DynamoDB table here.
 If you want to remove the old table we created manually through the console, you can do so now.
 We are going to leave it as is, in case you want to refer back to it at some point.

 ### Remove Template Files

 There are a couple of files that come with the template, that we can now remove.

-{%change%} Run this from the `infrastrcture/` directory.
+{%change%} Run this from the `infrastructure/` directory.

 ``` bash
 $ rm lib/MyStack.js